-By Lee Bolger, Account Director, Financial Services at OpenMarket for Digital Doughnut
+By Lee Bolger, Account Director of Financial Services at OpenMarket, for Digital Doughnut

 Leveraging SMS-centric capabilities and features to bring mobile-first initiatives into the next phase of personal banking and financial security, financial institutions will be able to ensure greater customer satisfaction, proactively initiate conversations and build stronger trust.